HCN1222/HLS-vs-RTL/lab/lab3_combinational/binary2bcd_div/ReadMe.md

 |HLS|![Alt text](image-5.png)|
 |verilog|![Alt text](image-3.png)|

-The main different between the two designs is that the design implemented by HLS uses 3 DSPs while the design implemented by verilog did not use any of DSP.
-Although the design implemented by HLS uses less LUTs, the DSPs are more expensive than LUTs.
+The primary distinction between the two designs lies in the usage of resources.
+The HLS-implemented design employs 3 DSPs, whereas the Verilog-implemented design avoids the use of any DSPs.
+Despite the HLS design's lower LUT consumption, it's important to note that DSPs are more resource-intensive than LUTs.